-- 1. When a healthcare provider initially prescribes a psychotropic medication, the Provider Case Manager will ensure the caregivers or employees who serve as medical consenter for the child: - a.
+- When a healthcare provider initially prescribes a psychotropic medication, the Provider Case Manager will ensure the caregivers or employees who serve as medical consenter for the child: - a.
 Notify OCOK in writing of any initial psychotropic medications and subsequent dosage changes by the next business day; - b.
 Complete and sign the Psychotropic Medication Treatment Consent Form (4526) with the healthcare provider; and - c.
 Provide a copy of the form to OCOK within three business days.

 d.
 Form 4526 is not required for changes in dosages or for refills of the same medication.
+Any updated procedures will be included in the OCOK Provider Manual.

-6.12 Medical/Dental/Vi sion and Behavioral He ealthcare Services Domain Care Management, Hea Ilthcare Services, ACH C Drganizational Service Delivery Effective July 01, 2014 Revision Dates 1-2018, 8-15-18, 1-2020 Documents DFPS Medical/Dental/V ision Examination (For m 2403) Reference OCOK Provider Manual, ACH Child and Family Services Policy - Service Modalities and Interventions, COA NET 5.03
+6.12 Medical/Dental/Vision and Behavioral Healthcare Services Domain Care Management, Hea lthcare Services, ACH C organizational Service Delivery Effective July 01, 2014 Revision Dates 1-2018, 8-15-2018, 1-2020 Documents DFPS Medical/Dental/V ision Examination (Forr n 2403) Reference OCOK Provider Manual, ACH Child and Family Services Policy - Service Modalities and Interventions, COA NET 5.03